| home | catalogue | history | references | appendix |

 While Best doubts that felled logs of up to 60 feet could be splitt in two with stone age technology (page 117), he appears to accept that the method reported by Wallis in Tahiti (1767) was practised to split shorter lengths (page 118).

-"surfing" is not used in the text, the section on page 381 (below)
+term "surfing" is not used in the text, the section on

-is listed as "Surf, how canoes are landed through" (page 450).
+page 381 (below) is listed as "Surf, how canoes are landed

-for the sake of pleasure, land on their return at the place where the surf
+of pleasure, land on their return at the place where the

 - pages 204-205